lone-cloud/stable-ui/README.md

 ## Features

-* 🎨 Image generation utilizing Stable Horde
+* Image generation utilizing KoboldCpp
   * No installation required!
-* ⚙️ Tons of customizable settings
+* Tons of customizable settings
   * Support for Text2Img, Img2Img, and Inpainting
-  * Adjust settings for resolution, batch size, NSFW, etc
+  * Adjust settings for resolution, batch size
-  * Employ over 50 different Stable Diffusion models!
+  * All models supported by stable-diffusion.cpp, including SD1.5, SDXL, Flux, Qwen Image, WAN, Z-Image and many more.
-* 🖼️ A gallery to view all generated images
+* A gallery to view all generated images
   * Favourite, download, delete, and share images
   * Reuse image settings for Text2Img or send back an image for Img2Img or inpainting
   * Use batch selection to perform actions on multiple images at a time
   * Store images locally through the browser
-* 📰 A dashboard for displaying Stable Horde info
-  * View horde/user statistics
-  * Edit your Stable Horde workers
-  * See user rankings through a leaderboard
-  * Read updates through a news feed
-* 📜 Statistics for each available Stable Horde worker, team, or model
-  * Sort by parameter or filter by name
-* 💻 Optimized designs for both desktop and mobile devices
+* Optimized designs for both desktop and mobile devices

 ## Contributing